roeszler/kapthol/README.md

 - In the browser’s address bar, prefix the entire URL with [gitpod.io/#](https://gitpod.io/#) or [gitpod.io/workspaces](https://gitpod.io/workspaces) and press Enter.
 This will take you to a list of workspaces that have been active within the past 14 days.
 - Search for the workspace you wish to work on and access the link to it that lies within the pathway https://gitpod.io/.
   - PLEASE NOTE: the difference between GitPod and the GitHub hyperlinks :

-    - the GitPod workspace for this site is https://gitpod.io/start/#roeszler-kapthol-y3gyoqrxrk4
+> the GitPod workspace for this site is https://gitpod.io/start/#roeszler-kapthol-y3gyoqrxrk4 that is restricted by account access to one of the providers like GitHub, GitLab, or BitBucket.

-    - the GitHub repository for this site is https://github.com/roeszler/kapthol
+> The freely accessible GitHub repository for this site is https://github.com/roeszler/kapthol

-- Sign in each time with one of the listed providers (like GitHub,  GitLab or BitBucket) and let the workspace start up.
+- Sign in to the workspace each time with [gitpod.io/#](https://gitpod.io/#) using one of the listed providers (GitHub / GitLab / BitBucket) and let the workspace start up.
 - On navigating to the workspace for the first time, it may take a little while longer than normal to intially install all it needs.
 Be patient.
 - It is recommend that you install the Gitpod browser extension to make this a one-click operation into the future.